Superlambanana: Go Superlambananas!

-As part of Liverpool's Capital of Culture celebrations, 125 two-metre-high replicas of Superlambanana were commissioned and located throughout Liverpool and the surrounding areas.
-The mini Superlambananas were developed in partnership between the Liverpool Culture Company and Wild in Art.
+As part of Liverpool's European Capital of Culture celebrations, 125 replicas of Superlambanana were commissioned and located throughout Liverpool and the surrounding areas.
+These Superlambananas, each 2 m tall and with a different design, were developed in partnership between the Liverpool Culture Company and Wild in Art.
 Each was sponsored by a local institution or business and designed by local community members.
-The miniature Superlambananas were on display for ten weeks, from June to August 2008.
+These Superlambananas were on display from June to August 2008.
 The Liverpool Echo partnered with the event, releasing a location map and guide of every mini Superlambanana to encourage locals to get involved.
-All but two of them were located within the Merseyside area.
-Lovemedoodle was located at Euston railway station in London and then was moved back to Liverpool Lime Street station, whilst The Highest SuperLambBanana was located on top of Moel Famau in North Wales and was sponsored by Denbighshire County Council.
+All but two of them were located within Merseyside: Lovemedoodle was erected at Euston railway station in London before being moved back to Liverpool Lime Street railway station, whilst The Highest SuperLambBanana was located on top of Moel Famau in Wales and was sponsored by Denbighshire County Council to mark the close connections between Liverpool and North Wales.

-At the end of their ten-week run, the mini Superlambananas were auctioned off for the Lord Mayor's charities; each had a guide price ranging from £3,000 to £8,000.
+At the end of their 10-week run, the mini Superlambananas were auctioned off for the Lord Mayor's charities; each had a guide price ranging from £3,000 to £8,000.
 The first of two auctions was held at St George's Hall on 9 September 2008 with 68 Superlambananas up for sale.
-In total they sold for a combined sum of £550,000 or approximately £7,800 each, well above estimates.
-The highest bid on the night was £25,000, paid by the chairman of National Museums Liverpool for “Mandy” Mandala Superlambanana, created by glass artist Patricia Lee, whilst Phil Redmond, creative director of the Liverpool Culture Company, purchased four lots for a total of £55,000.
-Other notable purchasers included comedian John Bishop, playwright Fred Lawless and Big Brother star Craig Phillips.
-A second, internet-based auction (hosted by AuctionYourProperty) took place on 16 September 2008.
+In total, they sold for a combined sum of £550,000 or approximately £7,800 each, well above estimates.
+The highest bid on the night was £25,000, paid by the chairman of National Museums Liverpool, for "Mandy" (Mandala Superlambanana) created by glass artist Patricia Lee.
+Phil Redmond, creative director of the Liverpool Culture Company, purchased four for a total of £55,000.
+Other notable buyers included comedian John Bishop, playwright Fred Lawless, and reality television star Craig Phillips.
+A second auction took place online, hosted by AuctionYourProperty on 16 September 2008.
 A quarter of the proceeds went to charity.